How often should I jump?

 Everjump recommendation for beginners: 1-2 times per week

 There has been a lot of discussion about how often you should jump and how long a training session should last.
-Some say it is okay to jump every day.
+Some say it's fine to jump every day.
 Others say it is only good to use the rope once or twice a week.
 But the real answer depends on your answers to some important questions.

-In this article we will ask you some important questions that you should ask yourself to determine how often you should jump rope each week to achieve your personal goals:
+In this post, we'll ask you some important questions to ask yourself to determine how often you should jump rope each week in order to reach your personal goals:

 Let's look at each point in detail: